Ride-The-Lightning/RTL/.github/docs/Contributing.md

 Contributions via code is the most sought after contribution and something we enthusiastically encourage.
 Follow the below guideline to be able to contribute code to RTL.

 ##### Pull Code
-* Pull the code from the release (current eg Release-0.11.1) or [master](https://github.com/Ride-The-Lightning/RTL/tree/master) branch into your local workspace via github commandline/GUI.
+* Pull the code from the latest release branch (current eg Release-0.12.1) into your local workspace via github commandline/GUI.

 ##### Install Dependencies
 * Assuming that nodejs (v12 & above) and npm are already installed on your local machine.
 Go into your RTL root folder and run `npm install`.